 Who Does Hims Serve?

-Hims psychiatry is available for men ages 18+ in 48 US states.
+Hims psychiatry is available for men ages 18+ in all 50 US states and D.C.
 Disorders that Hims treats include anxiety, depression, sleep disorders, stress and burnout, and more.
 Women can go to the sister company Hers for care.
-Hims psychiatry is not available in Alaska or Arkansas.

 Hims does not offer any kind of therapy services.
-If you’re looking for therapy with a similar convenience to Hims, then BetterHelp is a great option.
-For those seeking joint or couples therapy, you can look to Regain.
-Hims mental health treats general psychological issues, and OCD is covered under this to a degree, but if you’re seeking a specialist to help with OCD-related symptoms, then NOCD is your best bet.
-Meanwhile, if you’re looking for a provider that’s covered by insurance and offers both therapy and psychiatry, then Brightside Health or Talkspace are two of the best options.
+If you’re looking for a provider that’s covered by insurance and offers both therapy and psychiatry, then Brightside Health or Talkspace are two of the best options.

-Across multiple review sites, Hims tended to have positive feedback overall.
-Many felt that the services and products offered were genuinely helpful and affordable.
-Major issues outlined in negative reviews mainly concerned issues with customer service, billing, and critiques of the overall care model.
+Across multiple review sites, Hims tends to have positive feedback.
+Many feel that the services and products offered are genuinely helpful and affordable.
+Major issues brought up in negative reviews are customer service, billing, and critiques of the overall care model.

-It’s worth noting that many positive reviews that are found on third-party review websites tend to skew toward hair loss treatment and sexual health, so those reviews may not be accurate in representing Hims mental health treatment.
+It’s worth noting that many positive reviews on third-party review websites tend to focus on hair loss treatment and sexual health, so those reviews may not be accurate in representing Hims mental health treatment.

 Positive reviews from the Apple App Store highlighted the convenience of getting medicine with minimal barriers, quickly and efficiently.
 Many felt that being able to get ED medication discretely and with minimal ongoing fuss was very convenient.